Altinn/altinn-studio-docs/content/solutions/altinn-platform/register/_index.md

 weight: 200
 ---

-- ER - Enhetsregisteret - Information about organizations in Norway
+- ER - Enhetsregisteret - Information about organisations in Norway
 - DSF - Det Sentrale Folkeregisteret - Information about citizens in Norway.

 ## ER - Enhetsregisteret